zenina/iterm-auto-ssh/README.md

 - iterm-auto-ssh.sh : iterm-auto-ssh script, can be run standalone (with .bashrc snippet), or enabled on login/session.
 - auto-ssh.conf : key-value pairs for hosts and window/tab/pane ID assignments, and 'active' array (see comments in config)
 - bashrc.snippet  : bashrc settings for bssh function, used by auto-ssh script, and auto-ssh on login/new session.
-    -bssh (function) : ssh funciton loops over hostname until connecting, and creates screen with name given.
+    - bssh (function) : ssh funciton loops over hostname until connecting, and creates screen with name given.
      This can be used standalone on the commandline, or within other scripts.
      Syntax:
         bssh <host> [screen]
-    -Note: uncomment the iterm-auto-ssh section at the bottom to enable on login.
+    - Note: uncomment the iterm-auto-ssh section at the bottom to enable on login.

 Installation:
 - Place directory in homedir, or desired location.